 The UKMLA and the USMLE are medical licensing exams for the UK and the US respectively.
 Both will work on a pass/fail basis in the future.

 The formats of UKMLA vs USMLE differ in various ways.
 The USMLE is made up of 3 steps (approximately £900 each) taken by both US and international medical graduates to practice Medicine in the US.
 The exam assesses your ability to apply medical knowledge as well as your patient-focused skills to ensure you are fit to practice safe and effective medical care.

 Since it seems as though the UKMLA is following in the footsteps of the USMLE, it may make life easier for students hoping to practice as doctors in the USA.
 In 2024, the ECFMG for foreign medical graduates hoping to come to the USA requires medical school accreditation for students to emigrate from the UK to take up residency posts in the US.

 Since the UKMLA will be coming into effect around the same time, I don't see why the GMC wouldn't apply for accreditation by an WFME Recognition agency.
 But for students currently studying for the USMLE and hoping to practice in the USA:

 Individuals who apply for ECFMG Certification prior to 2024 will continue the examination and certification process under current ECFMG policies, including that their medical school must be recognised by the appropriate government authority in the country where the school is located.
 Graduates of the medical school must also be eligible to practice medicine in that country, among other criteria.

-Individuals already certified by ECFMG will not be impacted by this requirement.
+Individuals already certified by ECFMG or who have started the process will not be impacted by this requirement.